JuanUbierna/JuanUbierna/README.md

 ## 📂 Projects

-Here are some of the projects I've developed, combining data science, optimization, AI, and applied mathematics:
+Here are some of the projects I've developed, combining data science, optimization, AI, and cryptography-cybersecurity.
+Basically, applied mathematics:

 ### [Secure Digital Signature System]()
 Built a cryptographic digital signature platform using Elliptic Curve Cryptography (ECC), Python APIs, and Power Automate for secure document workflows.